Introduction

 How do hand rankings work in 2-7 Single Draw?

-In Single Draw 2-7 game, the rankings prioritize low hands, with the best hand being 7-5-4-3-2 (unsuited).
+In the Single Draw 2-7 game, the rankings prioritise low hands, with the best hand being 7-5-4-3-2 (unsuited).
 Straights, flushes, and pairs are ranked higher than lower hands, making them weaker.
 For example, 5-4-3-2-A is a losing hand due to the straight, and any pairs diminish hand strength.
 The objective is to create a hand without straights or flushes.

 What strategies are effective in 2-7 Single Draw?

 In 2-7 Draw Poker, players should aim for low, unpaired hands and avoid high cards.
 Bluffing can be a powerful tactic, especially when you have a nearly complete low hand.
-If you are dealt a strong hand or only need one card to complete it, play aggressively to maximize the pot.
+If you are dealt a strong hand or only need one card to complete it, play aggressively to maximise the pot.

 How many cards can you draw in 2/7 single draw?